-In this snippet, we will cover Behavioural Blind Spots: Blind spots that are visible to others but not to us.
+In this snippet, we will cover Visible Blind Spots: Blind spots that are visible to others but not to us.
 For instance, we may habitually speak over other people without our knowledge or awareness, or have a habit of resting blame onto others for our setbacks or always wanting to have the last word.

 Sounds familiar?
 Wait there are some more:

 Have you gotten upset and reacted to an email, and went back to the email only to find that you misread the context and behaved immaturely?
 Confession not necessary.
 We all have done this more than once, which as you can see is a Blind Spot opportunity for adjustment.